Post job

 A systems architect specializes in designing and developing computer networks and systems for company operations.
 Typically, their responsibilities revolve around conducting research and analysis to identify a company's needs, devising strategies to reach particular goals, improving existing systems, and implementing solutions for optimal processes.
 A systems architect must also monitor the progress of all implementations, prepare progress reports and presentations, provide technical support as needed, and train new workforce members, all while adhering to the company's policies and regulations, including vision and mission.

-As far as similarities go, this is where it ends because an information technology architect responsibility requires skills such as "digital transformation," "cloud security," "itil," and "saas."
+While similarities exist, there are also some differences between information technology architects and systems architect.
+For instance, information technology architect responsibilities require skills such as "digital transformation," "cloud security," "itil," and "saas."
 Whereas a systems architect is skilled in "python," "system architecture," "strong analytical," and "spring boot."
-So if you're looking for what truly separates the two careers, you've found it.
+This is part of what separates the two careers.

 A lead architect spearheads architectural operations while maintaining an active communication line with clients.
 They typically meet with clients to discuss the project's needs and specifications, agree on a budget, provide advice and recommendations, and negotiate contracts.
 They are also in charge of developing building designs, coordinating staff, devising plans, incorporating essential systems, and providing technical and guidance as needed.
 Moreover, as the lead architect of the project, they must enforce policies and regulations to maintain a smooth and efficient workflow.

-In addition to the difference in salary, there are some other key differences that are worth noting.
+In addition to the difference in salary, there are some other key differences worth noting.
 For example, information technology architect responsibilities are more likely to require skills like "project management," "itil," "saas," and "san."
-Meanwhile, a lead architect might be skilled in areas such as "architecture," "infrastructure," "api testing," and "taking care."
+Meanwhile, a lead architect has duties that require skills in areas such as "architecture," "infrastructure," "api testing," and "taking care."
 These differences highlight just how different the day-to-day in each role looks.

 An enterprise architect is responsible for evaluating systems to develop business operations, ensuring efficiency and profit growth.
 They mostly establish architectural models according to business plans and existing systems, perform research and analysis, recommend changes in the information technology structures, and conduct skills assessment to determine the needs of employees.
 One may also spearhead training programs for new employees, coordinate with different departments, and suggest alternatives for cost reduction.
 Furthermore, as an enterprise architect, it is essential to implement the company's policies and regulations, including its vision and mission.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, an information technology architect is likely to be skilled in "c++," "san," "ip," and "technical solutions," while a typical enterprise architect is skilled in "infrastructure," "roadmap," "aws," and "governance."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, an information technology architect is likely to be skilled in "c++," "san," "ip," and "technical solutions," while a typical enterprise architect is skilled in "infrastructure," "roadmap," "aws," and "governance."

 A Senior Architect performs design drafting and evaluates architectural or engineering plans regarding building construction or improvement projects.
 They review building plans and site design for aesthetics, environmental acceptability, and compliance with quality standards.